Shrimp mac and cheese needs to be on your shortlist of recipes to make. It’s a one-pan meal and takes around a half hour to make.

 - In the same skillet on medium heat add 3 tbsp butter.
 Once melted, stir in the flour and cook for 1 minute.
 Whisk in the milk and bring to a boil.
 Scrape up any browned bits on the bottom of the pan with a wooden spoon.

 - Add all the water to the skillet and bring to a boil, then add the macaroni.
 Cook for 7 or 8 minutes until the pasta is al dente.

 - Remove from the heat and stir in the grated cheese to melt.
 Next, add the cooked shrimp and combine.
 Taste and add salt and pepper as desired.

 - Sprinkle with the panko, parmesan mixture and place under the broiler until the crumbs begin to brown, about 2 minutes.

 - Serve hot with a side salad or vegetable of choice.

-You make like to try some more shrimp recipes:
+You might like to try some more pasta recipes: